 Fax: (+44) (0)114 222 3458

-I am currently one of the Faculty of Social Sciences Advanced Research Fellows.
-I was awarded a personal chair in Health Economics in January 2011.
 I hold a joint appointment between the School of Health and Related Research (ScHARR) and the Department of Economics.

 I came to the UK in 1998 as a Visiting Research Fellow at the Centre for Health Economics, University of York, funded as an Overseas Post-Doctoral Research Fellow of the Japan Society for the Promotion of Science.
 I came to Sheffield and joined ScHARR in 2000, where I worked as a Research Associate, a Research Fellow, and a Lecturer.
 Since 2005 I have held a joint appointment between ScHARR and the Department of Economics, as a Senior Lecturer, a Reader, and a Professor.
-Currently, I am a member of the EuroQol Group, the Sheffield Centre for Criminological Research, and Director of the Centre for Health and Well-being in Public Policy.
+Currently, I am a member of the EuroQol Group, the Sheffield Centre for Criminological Research, and co-Director of the Centre for Well-being in Public Policy.

 - measuring, valuing, and modelling health, and other aspects of well-being